BE GRATEFUL… IT PAYS!

 Penitential Rite

-L: For the times we have not allowed the Spirit to work in us, we ask the Lord for his pardon.
+L: For the times we have not been grateful to God and to one another, we ask for forgiveness.

 Pause